wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 2.1.9 =
+* Added any/all option to term selection
+* replaced the_content filter with custom filter for excerpts

 = 2.1.8 =
 * Check if admin script is enqueued to prevent multiple instance of localization object